 A modern club uses social media as an interactive showcase and a community management tool.

-- Bringing Club Life to Life: Regularly post photos of the courts, home tournament results, and friendly moments at the clubhouse.
-Showcase the unique atmosphere of your facility.
-Oasis Padel Club, for example, uses Instagram to share its calendar, tournaments, and even posts detailing skill levels.
+- Liven Up Club Life: Regularly post photos of the courts, home tournament results, and friendly moments at the clubhouse.
+Show the unique atmosphere of your facility.
+Oasis Padel Club, for example, uses Instagram to share its calendar, tournaments, and even posts detailing game levels.

 - Leveraging Local and Events: Target residents in your area with geo-targeted ads.
 Promote your group classes, camps, or special events.
 On-site content featuring your players is the best argument to attract newcomers.